 Allan & Nesta Ferguson Charitable Trust Masters Scholarships

-There are four scholarships available to academically strong individuals from developing countries.
+There are three scholarships available to academically strong individuals from developing countries.
 Each scholarship offers the following:

 - A full tuition fee waiver